 Pending charges do show up on your background check, so Uber can use that information to make a hiring decision.
 If you don’t think the issue will work itself out for a long time, you can try to apply and hope for the best.
 If you’re rejected, you can always apply again after your legal issue is out of the way.

-According to Uber, you can apply again in 3-6 months.
+According to Uber, it is possible to apply again in 3-6 months.
 Why such a long window?
 Uber isn’t all too clear.
 Depending on the reason you were rejected, you may not be able to reapply at all.
 If you fail, email Uber until they give you more specific reasons why you didn’t pass and ask how to reapply to Uber.

 “My background check is incorrect or incomplete.
 How can I dispute it?”